IoanaOrca/FloatGame/README.md

 **Chalenges:**

 - media queries
-- structure canvas ontopof html
+- structure canvas on top of html
-- bulding game logic
+- bulding the game logic

 **Lessons learned:**